 Green plants are autotrophs that synthesize carbohydrate during photosynthesis in the presence of sunlight, using water and carbon dioxide in green pigment called chlorophyll.
 Thus, root tuber crops contain carbohydrates in large quantity, which are the body’s main source of energy; they help to fuel the brain, kidneys, heart, muscles and the central nervous system, (Lichtenthaler and Buschmann , 2001).

 Cocoyam is an herbaceous perennial plant belonging to the family Araneae.
 It is grown primarily for its tubers.
 It is an annual tropical plant primarily grown as a root and leafy vegetable crop for its edible starchy corm (Ukwu et al., 2023).
 In Nigeria, the bulk of cocoyam is produced as food, either as a primary product (corm, leaves and inflorescence) or as a secondary product (flour, cake, crisp and chip).
-Nwabuzor, (2001) noted that cocoyam can be consumed in various forms; boiled, pounded or roasted and can also be processed in chips which have a long shelf life and provide food all year round especially during lean planting season.
+Nwabuzor (2001) noted that cocoyam can be consumed in various forms; boiled, pounded or roasted and can also be processed in chips which have a long shelf life and provide food all year round especially during lean planting season.
 Its leaves are also used as vegetable for preparing soup in some parts of the world.
 Cocoyam is highly cultivated in Nigeria especially in the Southern region and some part of the Middle belt; with the average production figure of 5,068,00 metric tons cultivated annually which accounts for about 37% of total world output (Abdulrahman et al., 2015).

-According to Jain et al.(2023), the leaves of cocoyam are rich in protein and are even good sources of vitamin A, adequate quantities of vitamin B, vitamin C, manganese, copper, calcium, iron and potassium.
+According to Jain et al. (2023), the leaves of cocoyam are rich in protein and are even good sources of vitamin A, adequate quantities of vitamin B, vitamin C, manganese, copper, calcium, iron and potassium.
 Nutritionally, cocoyam, according to Amusa et al. (2011), is superior to cassava and yam in its possession of higher protein, mineral and vitamin contents in addition to having more digestible starch.
 Food and Agricultural Organization (2006) stated that millions of people depend on cocoyam in Africa, Asia and Latin America, as it is the third most important source of calories after rice and yam.

 On the other hand, three-leaf yam or bitter yam (Dioscorea dumetorum) yam occurs wildly throughout Africa, predominantly in the tropics.
 It has trifoliate (three) compound leaves which differentiate it from other yams having single heart-shaped leaves, and slender stem that twines anticlockwise.
 The stem is coarse and juicy and is usually produced in clusters.
 Dioscorea dumetorum tubers like tubers of other wild plants are widely used in times of food shortage (Nimenibo-Uadia , 2003).
-According to Iwu et al.(1990) and Corley et al. (1985), it was reportedly used by diabetic patients due to its low glycemic index.
-The efficacy of the aqueous extract of Dioscorea dumetorum in reducing blood glucose, lipids and ketones in diabetic animals has been reported (Nimenibo-Uadia 2003).
+According to Iwu et al. (1990) and Corley et al. (1985), it was reportedly used by diabetic patients due to its low glycemic index.
+The efficacy of the aqueous extract of Dioscorea dumetorum in reducing blood glucose, lipids and ketones in diabetic animals has been reported (Nimenibo-Uadia, 2003).

-The main aim and objectives of the study are to determine the proximate composition and vitamins content of both three-leaf yam and cocoyam using standard methods described by Association of Official Analytical Chemistry (A.O.A.C.,1990 ; A.O.A.C.,2005).

 Experimental methods

 Materials